Where to Vote

 How do I know where to vote?

-Find the polling station designated for your address at My Voting Info (coming soon) and watch for your Voter Information Card.
+Find the polling station designated for your address at My Voter Info and watch for your Voter Information Card.
 Cards will be mailed to eligible voters mid-October.

 What is a Voter Information Card?

 A Voter Information Card informs voters where and when to vote.
 Voter information cards will be mailed out to residents in October.
-If you don’t receive a voter information card, you can visit My Voting Info (coming soon) or call the Elections Regina office.
+If you don’t receive a voter information card, you can visit My Voter Info or call the Elections Regina office.

 Do I have to be registered to vote?